DragonStorm25/portfolio/docs/assignments/assignment6.md

 In the third task, the volunteer took a bit to find the correct selectable usernames, but was able to click a user's username fairly easily.
 They also understood which usernames could be clicked due to the text changing to dark purple on hover after seeing one of these names change color.

 In the fourth task, the volunteer was able to send a friend request very easily as they had the previous experience of visiting a user's profile.
-They also expressed their
+They also expressed their interest in the layout of the friend system, mentioning it would be inconvenient if someone had a lot of friends or requests.

 In the fifth task, the volunteer was able to easily find the edit button on their post and comment due to its significant color difference.